All You Need to Know Before You Visit

 With all the alerts being raised for volcano and evacuation news around the area I was set to fly for one of the beautiful destinations in the world.
 Although I was a bit worried about the situation there; I was relieved by the fact that the places I was supposed to cover were very far from the to be affected area.

 I am writing this post just after finishing up going through the photos of my recent trip to Bali.
 The place which I did not really think of visiting at this point in time.
-But, I am happy that I have done it so.
+But, I am happy that I have done it so, which was a complete refreshing break for me.
 A place which is not yet totally commercially developed and roads throughout the city are small but still gives immense pleasure traveling.
+The beaches are one of the most beautiful beaches I have been and although I was willing to go diving at the beach, the time did not permit me to do that.

 Ancient structures still being preserved in the city gives you the feeling of traveling in some town in the ancient era.
 There are statues of character related to Ramayana, throughout Bali.
 Although Indonesia is considered to be a Muslim country, the city of Bali follows Hinduism.